PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR.en.md

 <td>The ultra-lightweight English recognition model trained based on the PP-OCRv4 recognition model, supporting English and numeric recognition</td>
 </tr>
 </table>
-<b>Note: The evaluation dataset for the above accuracy metrics is a self-built Chinese dataset by PaddleOCR, covering multiple scenarios such as street view, web images, documents, and handwriting, with 11,000 images for text recognition.
-All model GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 > ❗ The above list features the <b>4 core models</b> that the text recognition module primarily supports.
 In total, this module supports <b>18 models</b>.
 The complete list of models is as follows: